yarov3so/ParrotPeater/README.md

 *** The following configurations are primarily suited for Baofeng UV 17 Pro HTs, but can be readily generalized to other devices with similar features. ***

-# In order to successfully use ParrotPeater, you will need to ensure that the settings on your radio settings match the following values:
+# In order to successfully use ParrotPeater, you will need to ensure that the settings on your radio match the following values:

        Repeater radio: